tenzir/tenzir/web/docs/connectors/rabbitmq.md

 ### `-X|--set <key=value>` (Loader, Saver)

 A comma-separated list of key-value configuration options for RabbitMQ.
 `-X max_channels=42,frame_size=1024,sasl_method=external`.
-Please see XXX for a list of available options.

-The `rabbitmq` operator uses these key-value pairs during setup.
+The example `rabbitmq.yaml` file below shows the available options:

+import CodeBlock from '@theme/CodeBlock';
+import Configuration from '!!raw-loader!@site/../plugins/rabbitmq/rabbitmq.yaml.example';

+<CodeBlock language="yaml">{Configuration}</CodeBlock>

-We recommend factoring these options into the plugin-specific `rabbitmq.yaml` that describe your RabbitMQ deployment, so that the invocation of the `rabbitmq` connector can remain lean.
+We recommend factoring the environment-specific options into the configuration file so that they are not cluttering the pipeline definition.

 ## Examples